preciofishbone/OmniaDocs/introduction/index.rst

 *********************
 You find the settings in Omnia Admin the following way:

-1. Open the administration menu.
+1. Open the Actions Menu.

 .. image:: admmenu.png